satakagi/TPAC2019-docs/README.md

 ## Activity intention
 Rather than practical, for prototyping and learning.

-However, such educational board computers and their use cases have a huge market for both Rasoberry PI and micro:bit, so it makes sense to make them web-friendly.
+However, such educational board computers and their use cases have a huge market for both [Raspberry PI](https://www.raspberrypi.org/) and [micro:bit](https://microbit.org/), so it makes sense to make them web-friendly.

 # Implementations
 There are several implementations for single board computers.